femy4ever/Retrieval-Augmented-Generation-RAG-assistant/Project_Walkthrough.md

 ### Summary

-This table and diagram help stakeholders quickly understand:
+This document and tables help stakeholders quickly understand:

 - Which components are **free-tier** vs **paid**.
 - Where **bottlenecks** or quota limits might appear.